BiodataAnalysisGroup/IMGGE-WES-WGS-data-analysis-workshop/day 2/README.md

 ### BAM files

- The BAM files that are used throughout this tutorial are processed following the pipeline from this [Galaxy Training Tutorial](https://training.galaxyproject.org/training-material/topics/variant-analysis/tutorials/somatic-variants/tutorial.html) up untill the `RmDup` command to remove duplicate reads.
+ The BAM files that are used throughout this tutorial are processed following the pipeline from this [Galaxy Training Tutorial](https://training.galaxyproject.org/training-material/topics/variant-analysis/tutorials/somatic-variants/tutorial.html).

   ### Pipeline